-What it is: The Ohio State Univeristy Diversion Program is a risk-reduction program that views safety and wellbeing as the top priority for students.
-The Ohio State University Diversion Program is required for students of The Ohio State University who are seeking to complete the educational component of a diversion program; however, The Ohio State Univeristy Diversion Program is also open to other Ohio State students who are looking to explore their alcohol use.
+The Ohio State University Diversion Program is a risk-reduction program that views safety and wellbeing as the top priority for students.
+The Ohio State University Diversion Program is required for Ohio State students who are seeking to complete the educational component of a diversion program.
+The Ohio State Univeristy Diversion Program is also open to other Ohio State students who are looking to explore their alcohol use.

-The Ohio State Univeristy Diversion Program is made up of two main components: an in-person program and an online reflection.
-Participants will gain full completion of The Ohio State Univeristy Diversion Program by 1) completing the in-person session, 2) completing the online reflection and 3) paying the $75 non-refundable fee.
+The Ohio State Univeristy Diversion Program is made up of two parts: an in-person program and an online reflection.
+Participants fully complete The Ohio State Univeristy Diversion Program by 1) completing the in-person session; 2) completing the online reflection; and 3) paying the $125.00 non-refundable fee.
 Payment is required at the in-person session.
 BuckID cash is the only accepted form of payment.

-Only by completing these three steps will the participant receive a letter confirming the completion of The Ohio State Univeristy Diversion Program; sent from the Diversion Program Facilitator(s), via e-mail, to the participant and their respective legal representative.
+Only by completing these three steps will the participant receive a letter confirming completion of The Ohio State University Diversion Program; this letter is sent from the diversion program facilitator via email to the participant and their respective legal representative.